colbin8r/bitbar-docker-ps/README.md

 **Hollow Green Circle:** `bitbar-docker-ps` connected to Docker on your machine, but there aren't any containers running.

 **Red Circle:** `bitbar-docker-ps` couldn't connect to Docker on your machine.
 Open the dropdown to see error information.

+## Troubleshooting

+**Problems finding `node`**: You may have to monkey-patch `dockerps.10s.js` to point to your node binary.
+You can find your node binary with `which -a node`.
+Change the shebang at the top of `dockerps.10s.js` to point to your node binary path.